maximuss/MaxSimpleSyslog/README.md

 ### Syslog server
 I have only tested the framework on Syslog Watcher from https://syslogwatcher.com/

-There should not be anything wrong with another Syslog server, but with this server i can guarantee the framework is working.
+The framework should be working with any Syslog server, but with Syslog Watcher i can guarantee the framework is working.